wgomezf/BUS-BRA/README.md

 1. Segmentation: It contains the functions for semantic segmentation of BUS images using the DeepLabV3+ model with ResNet18 and ResNet50 back-bone networks for feature extraction.
 2. Classification:  It contains the functions for classifying BUS images into ways: 1) pathology classes in benign and malignant cases and 2) BI-RADS categories 2 to 5.
 The ResNet18 and ResNet50 deep networks are used for feature extraction.

 The BUS-BRA dataset should first be downloaded and decompressed in the root directory in both cases.
-Then run the RUNME.m file inide the Classification and Segmentation folders to reproduce the experiments using 5-fold cross-validation.
+Then run the RUNME.m file inside the Classification and Segmentation folders to reproduce the experiments using 5-fold cross-validation.

 ![picture alt](https://github.com/wgomezf/BUS-BRA/blob/main/directory.png "Directory")